Leen-Alzebdeh/NLP-Grammar-Checker/README.md

 # NLP-Grammar-Checker
 We write a grammar and a parser to parse the POS tag sequence.

-- Input data: Input: sentences with POS tags
+- Input data: sentences with POS tags
   The input is a tsv (tab-separated values) file like the sample:
   |id|label|sentence|pos|
   | -|-----|--------|---|